-The anticipated economic resources of nickel ores did not changed in 2019.
+The anticipated economic resources of nickel ores did not changed in 2021.
 The anticipated economic resources of nickel ores in Poland explored in B and C1 categories amount to 17.21 million tonnes of ore with a metallic nickel content of 125.0 thousand tonnes (the limiting content of Ni in the deposit is 0.8%).
 The anticipated sub-economic resources amount to 21.32 million tonnes of ore and 84 thousand tonnes of metallic nickel.
-The ore resources of Grochów deposit were classified only as anticipated sub-economic (Table 1).
+The ore resources of the Grochów deposit were classified only as anticipated sub-economic (Table 1).

 Prepared by: Agnieszka Malon, Marcin Tymiński, Stanisław Z. Mikulski